Chargeback Form

 Chargeback Form Templates

-You should only submit a chargeback response for cases in which a cardholder commits friendly fraud by filing a false chargeback claim.
 If the customer dispute is legitimate, challenging the chargeback is a waste of time and resources for everyone involved.
-It can also damage your reputation; you’re essentially re-victimizing a cardholder whose already been a victim of fraud.
+It can also damage your reputation; you’re essentially re-victimizing a cardholder who has already been a victim of fraud.

 Something else to keep in mind is that time is a major factor in the chargeback process.
-The timeframe allotted for each stage will change based on the chargeback stage, as well as the part involved.
+The time frame allotted for each stage will change based on the chargeback stage as well as the part involved.
 Cardholders may have up to 120 days after a purchase in which to dispute the charge.
 You, however, might be expected to respond within just a few days.

 Before you submit your chargeback forms, take a quick look at this checklist to make sure you’ve optimized your response: